Delicious and easy to make, our Vietnamese Pork Meatball Banh Mi can be enjoyed on a baguette or piled into a lettuce cup.

 - 2 tbsp sesame oil

-- For the pork meatballs: In a bowl mix together pork, basil, mint, green onions, lemongrass, fish sauce, 2 tbsp chili garlic sauce, sugar, ginger, salt and pepper.
+- In a bowl mix together pork, basil, mint, green onions, lemongrass, fish sauce, 2 tbsp chili garlic sauce, sugar, ginger, salt and pepper.
 Once combined set back in fridge.

-- For the spicy mayonnaise: Mix the mayonnaise, lime zest and juice, cilantro, 2 tsp chili garlic sauce and a pinch of salt in a small bowl.
+- Mix the mayonnaise, lime zest and juice, cilantro, 2 tsp chili garlic sauce and a pinch of salt in a small bowl.
 Set back in refrigerator until ready to use.

-- Prep work: In individual bowls add your carrots, radish, cucumber, jalapeno and red thai chili peppers, cilantro sprigs and lime wedges.
+- In individual bowls add your carrots, radish, cucumber, jalapeno and red thai chili peppers, cilantro sprigs and lime wedges.

 - Cut your baguettes lengthwise without cutting all the way through, and then into 4 equal pieces.

-- Once they are all cooked start preparing your Banh Mi.
+- Once they are all cooked start preparing your sandwich.

-- Make the sandwich: On each piece of baguette slather on some spicy mayonnaise.
+- On each piece of baguette slather on some spicy mayonnaise.
 Add a few pieces of butter lettuce, 3-4 meatballs, a sprinkle of carrots, radish and cucumber.
 Top with cilantro, hot peppers and a squeeze of fresh lime.

-- The lettuce cup: To eat as a lettuce cup, use medium size pieces of butter lettuce, add some vermicelli noodles, carrots, radish, cucumber, cilantro and hot peppers.
+- To eat as a lettuce cup, use medium size pieces of butter lettuce, add some vermicelli noodles, carrots, radish, cucumber, cilantro and hot peppers.
 You can add a small dollop of the mayonnaise if you wish and fresh lime juice.

 - Put all the ingredients on the table allowing everyone to add more.